 Sammy Wilson, chairman of the Uluru-Kata Tjuta National Park Board, said: “It is an extremely important place, not a playground or theme park like Disneyland.

 “If I travel to another country and there is a sacred site, an area of restricted access, I don’t enter or climb it, I respect it.
 It is the same here for Anangu.
 We welcome tourists here.
 We are not stopping tourism, just this activity.”

-Climbing Uluru was long considered a rite of passage for visitors to Central Australia, starting way back in the 1930s.
+Climbing Uluru has long been considered a rite of passage for visitors to Central Australia, starting way back in the 1930s.
 A chain link fence was installed in 1966 after two people died climbing the giant rock.

 In the 1990s, nearly 75 per cent of all visitors scaled Uluru, but that has fallen sharply in the decades since as the anti-climb message started to sink in.

 By 2010, just 38 per cent of visitors were climbing, but that had dropped to around 16.5 per cent by 2015.